10 months ago

 Routes and Timetables

-If you know someone who is using the bus but does not have access to the internet, please consider passing this information and the timetables on to them.
+If you know someone who is travelling by bus but does not have access to the internet, please consider passing this information and the latest timetables on to them.

 What are we doing to protect passengers and staff?